jimmysaw/jimmysaw.github.io/index.md

 ## News

-I will be starting as an assistant professor at George Washington University biological sciences starting January 2019.
+I will be starting as an assistant professor at George Washington University department of biological sciences starting January 2019.